Puffin (Fratercula arctica)

 It is the range of birds in such a small area and the close access to many of these birds which makes Noss special.
 A trek round the coast of Noss is a relatively easy walk although the climb to the 180 metre Noup is fairly steep in places.
-Working round the coast the shore and cliff face changes rising towards the Noup creating a variety of suitable homes for the different sea birds.
+Working round the coast beginning from the centre.
+The shore and cliff face changes rising towards the Noup.
+This creates homes for a variety of different sea birds.
 This is the main stretch of coast from which to see Puffins.
 Inland, in contrast, much of the landscape is moorland.
 This creates an ideal environment for the Bonxie and is also covered with heather.

 Hermaness on Unst is a National Nature Reserve and a land of contrast.
 The cliffs around Hermaness provide homes to around 110, 000 sea birds while inland the moorland provides a landscape containing a variety of plant life.
 This moorland is home to Red-throated Diver, Plover, Snipe, Dunlin, Arctic Skua.
 The moorland is also the land of the Bonxie (Great Skua) for this is one of the largest colonies in the world with an estimated 650 breeding pairs.

 To see Puffins at Hermaness you follow the trail over the moorland to the cliffs.
 The walk from the car park at Hermaness over the barren moorland reveals a land of contrast.
-The trail reveals no evidence of what lies beyond.
-Suddenly, like a theatre curtain being opened, you arrive at the cliff tops and the magic sounds and sights of the various seabirds is unveiled.
+The trail provides no evidence of what lies beyond.
+Eventually you arrive at the cliff tops.
+Suddenly the landscape changes.
+The magic sounds and sights of the various seabirds are revealed.

 The Puffins here nest at different levels on the cliff sides, but some are very accessible at the cliff tops.
 Hermaness is also one of the best places to see and get close to Gannets.